supervisitor20/MyJobs/doc/source/developers/styleguides/javascript.rst

   * Are we bringing in a large library only to use a very small part of it?
     (using a tank where a stick would do)

+* Avoid editing ``package.json`` by hand.
+Use ``npm install --save`` and other npm commands as much as possible.
+These automatically keep the shrinkwrap file up to date.

+* NPM likes to put a lot of unstable information in the shrinkwrap file.
+  If you find a lot extraneous lines in the diff of `npm-shrinkwrap.json`, run `npm run clean-shrinkwrap`.
+The diff should be much cleaner and give some insight into the consequenes of the library change.

 Practices
 =========